MahmoudAlawdh/Mno/index.md

 *   ### Device permissions for Personal Data access

-    This Application requests certain permissions from Users that allow it to access the User's device Data as described below.
+    This Application requests certain permissions from Users that allow it to access the User’s device Data as described below.

     #### Device permissions for Personal Data access (this Application)

-    This Application requests certain permissions from Users that allow it to access the User's device Data as summarized here and described within this document.
+    This Application requests certain permissions from Users that allow it to access the User’s device Data as summarized here and described within this document.

     Personal Data collected: Contacts permission.